Superman III: Marketing

 William Kotzwinkle wrote a novelization of the film published by Warner Books in the US and by Arrow Books in the UK; Severn House published a British hardcover edition.
 Kotzwinkle thought the novelization "a delight the world has yet to find out about."
 However, writing in Voice of Youth Advocates, Roberta Rogow hoped this would be the final Superman film and said, "Kotzwinkle has done his usual good job of translating the screenplay into a novel, but there are nasty undertones to the film, and there are nasty undertones to the novel as well.
 Adults may enjoy the novel on its own merits, as a black comedy of sorts, but it's not written for kids, and most of the under-15 crowd will either be puzzled or revolted by Kotzwinkle's dour humor."

 Extended television edition

 Like the previous films, a separate extended edition was produced and aired on ABC.
 The opening credits were in outer space, featuring an edited version of the film's end-credit theme music, serving as an opening theme.
-This is followed by a number of scenes, including additional dialogue but not added in any of the official VHS, DVD or Blu-ray cuts of the film.
+This is followed by several scenes, including additional dialogue but not added in any of the official VHS, DVD, or Blu-ray cuts of the film.
 The Deluxe Edition of Superman III, released in 2006 along with the DVD release of Superman Returns, included these scenes in the extra features section as deleted scenes.